 Residential and transit land use types have the most area that could possibly be converted to canopy (Fig. 6).
 Targeting these areas could have the greatest impact in expanding the canopy.
 However, each of these land use types will require different strategies to increase canopy.
-Many of the transit properties are publicly owned, and could therefore be the easiest to work with.
+Many transit properties are largely publicly owned, and may therefor be the easiest to work with.
 Residential property owners could be encouraged to plant more trees through tree giveaways, ordinances that encourage tree preservation, or stormwater tax breaks for properties that have more tree canopy.
-Institutional land use types fall under a variety of land owners.